 Palliative Care: What is it?

-Both palliative care and hospice provide comfort and compassionate care.
-Hospice care is reserved for terminally ill patients when treatment is no longer an option, usually during the last six months of life or less.
-Palliative care can be performed for non-terminal patients and patients can receive palliative services while still continuing to receive active treatment for their condition.
+Both palliative care and hospice care provide comfort and compassionate care.
+Hospice care is reserved for terminally ill patients when treatment is no longer an option, usually during the last six months of life.
+Palliative care can be provided for non-terminal patients while still continuing to receive active treatment for their condition.
 The goal of palliative care is to help patients live longer, happier lives.